Incorporating Green Infrastructure Practices at the Municipal, Neighborhood, and Site Scale

 The scorecard is intended for municipalities of various sizes in rural, suburban, and urban settings, including those that have combined sewers, municipal separate storm sewers, or limited or no stormwater infrastructure.
 It can help municipal staff, stormwater managers, planners, and other stakeholders better understand where a municipality's land development regulations and other ordinances might present barriers or opportunities to implementing a comprehensive approach to protecting water quality.

-Find more resources on smart growth and water.You may need a PDF reader to view files on this page.
+Find more resources on smart growth and water.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.